SamueleOrazioDurante/BPUPTelegramBot/README.md

-*PROGETTO ABBANDONATO* -> mi sto attualmente concetrando sull`uni e sulla'app di messagistica :D anche se ogni tanto faccio dei mini fix a dei bug che trovo in giro Below is a comprehensive, bilingual (English and Italian) documentation draft for the BPUPTelegramBot repository.
-You can copy the content into a README.md file in your repository.
-Adjust details as needed to reflect your project’s specifics.
+*PROGETTO ABBANDONATO* -> mi sto attualmente concetrando sull`uni e sulla'app di messagistica :D anche se ogni tanto faccio dei mini fix a dei bug che trovo in giro
 ---

 # BPUPTelegramBot Documentation